Welcome to Words Will Work 2019

 Classes and Tutorials

-From prose to poetry, children to young adult, and novel to memoir, the Words Will Work writers festival brings together a host of talented authors and speakers.
+From Sci-Fi to Romance, the Words Will Work writers festival brings together a host of talented authors and speakers.

 Panels & Discussions

-If you need to know the tricks about writing for children or the techniques for effective performance poetry, the South Auckland Writers Festival 2018 is the place to be.
+If you need to know the tricks about creating compelling characters or building believable worlds and settings, the South Auckland Writers Festival 2019 is the place to be.

 Workshops & Talks

-And if you have an interest in comic books, crime and research, or even self-publishing, October 26-27 2018 needs to be in your diary.
+And if you have an interest in self-publishing, 27 July 2019 needs to be in your diary.
 Do it now!

 Talks & Speakers